-The company was created to provide quality historical and cultural tours, along with engaging events, showcasing Southern Illinois destinations.
-We focus on groundbreaking tours featuring famous characters, histories and stories such as the Herrin Massacre, the Shelton’s Special Wayne County Tour, and the Two Wars of the 20’s with the Klan, and famous prohibition gangsters: the Sheltons, and Charlie Birger.
-It seeks to promote tourism by encouraging visitor travel to the Southern Illinois region and outwards, as well as by engaging local visitors so that they, too, may have an adventure of discovery of their own region’s rich “treasures”!
+The company was created to provide quality historical and cultural tours (group and individual), along with engaging events, showcasing Southern Illinois destinations, and BEYOND.
+We focus on groundbreaking tours (CLICK HERE) featuring famous characters, histories and stories such as the Herrin Massacre, the Shelton’s Special Wayne County Tour, and the Two Wars of the 20’s with the Klan, and famous prohibition gangsters: the Sheltons, and Charlie Birger.
+It seeks to promote tourism by encouraging visitor travel to the Southern Illinois region and OUTWARDS, as well as by engaging local visitors so that they, too, may have an adventure of discovery of their own region’s rich “treasures”!

 We dare you to come….you might just find out something incredible.